cm0639-group3/web-tickets-fe/README.md

 2. Local Development Server - Vite 5.0.0
 3. Typescript 5.2.2
 4. Software For Automation Of Deployment - Docker
+5. Axios 0.26.1 for REST functionality
+6. Redux 5.0.1 for State management

 # Getting Started
 1. Install `nvm` if you haven't already (make sure to uninstall any instances of node first).